 Before applying for a loan, be sure to evaluate your finances to decide on the type of loan to take out.
 Ask yourself this question: Are you dealing with a small emergency or a major one?

 In the case of minor crises that require only a small sum of money, personal loans are an ideal choice.
-In addition, they are suitable for paying off home renovation and credit card debts.
+In addition, they are suitable for paying off home renovation, credit card debts or to consolidate your debts.

 Research On The Loan You’re Planning To Take

 Once you’ve decided on the type of loan to take, do some research on its repayment terms.

 Get Your Credit Report